Aylsham: Aylsham today

-Notable residents
+Notable people

 Thomas Hudson, a glover of Aylsham, is recorded as one of the Protestant martyrs condemned to death for his faith under the reign of Queen Mary, towards the end of her reign.
-He was burnt at the stake at the Lollard's Pit outside Bishopsgate, Norwich on 19 May 1558.
+He was burnt at the stake at the Lollards Pit outside Bishopsgate, Norwich on 19 May 1558.

 Sir Jerome Alexander (died 1670), a High Court judge in Ireland, noted for his exceptional severity, attended the local school c.
 1600.

-A plaque on the wall of Barclays Bank, now permanently closed, in the Market Place commemorates Christopher Layer (born 1683), who was a militant Jacobite and supporter of Prince Charles Edward Stuart, the 'Young Pretender'.
-He was tried for high treason and hanged at Tyburn in London in 1723.
+A plaque on the wall of the former Barclays Bank in the Market Place commemorates Christopher Layer (born 1683), who was a militant Jacobite and supporter of Prince Charles Edward Stuart, the 'Young Pretender'.
+He was tried for high treason and hanged at Tyburn in London in 1723 for his part in the Atterbury Plot.
 Nearby, a plaque commemorates Joseph Thomas Clover (1825–82), the father of modern anaesthetics, who was born above a shop overlooking the Market Place.

 Daniel Defoe is thought to have stayed in Aylsham in 1723 during his journey through the eastern counties, and enjoyed a meal at the Black Boys Inn.
 Parson Woodforde, the famous Norfolk diarist, also dined there in 1781, and Horatio Nelson, whose cousin lived in Aylsham, is said to have danced in the Assembly Room attached to the inn.

 Humphry Repton (1752–1818), the landscape gardener who lived at nearby Sustead, is buried in St Michael's Churchyard, and his watercolours provide a fascinating record of the Market Place in the early 19th century.

+The Reverend James Bulwer (1794-1879), the collector, naturalist, artist and conchologist, was born in Aylsham.

 Kathleen Starling (1890–ca 1970) became an opera singer under the name of Kathleen Destournel.
 She sang at Covent Garden and entertained troops in North Africa during the Second World War, before moving to Arizona, USA until her husband's death after which she returned to Aylsham to live with her sisters.

 Clive Payne (1950–), former professional footballer for Norwich City and AFC Bournemouth was born in Aylsham.

 Nick Youngs (1959–) and his two sons, Ben (1989–) and Tom Youngs (1987–) were both brought up close to the town on their father's farm.
 Youngs is a former rugby union player for Leicester and England.
 Both sons went on to represent the national rugby union team.
 The Youngs brothers gifted land for a new sports ground to be built in the town.